 Let me remind you that Microsoft has been implementing a systematic refusal to use the outdated SMBv1 for a long time.
-So, since 2016, the company advises administrators to withdraw from SMBv1 support, since this version of the protocol is almost 30 years ago old and does not contain the security improvements that were added in later versions.
+So, since 2016, the company has advised administrators to withdraw from SMBv1 support since this version of the protocol is almost 30 years old and does not contain the security improvements that were added in later versions.

 Security enhancements include encryption, integrity checks before authentication to prevent man-in-the-middle (MiTM) attacks, blocking insecure guest authentication, and more.

 Now the Exchange Team has once again reminded administrators of the insecurity of using SMBv1 because various malware still actively abuses them.
-Some vulnerabilities in SMB are exploited by EternalBlue and EternalRomance, as well as by TrickBot, Emotet, WannaCry, Retefe, NotPetya, Olympic Destroyer and so on.
-Known SMB problems can be used to spread infection to other machines, perform destructive operations, and steal credentials.
+Some vulnerabilities in SMB are exploited by EternalBlue and EternalRomance, as well as by TrickBot, Emotet, WannaCry, Retefe, NotPetya, Olympic Destroyer, and so on.
+In addition, known SMB problems can be used to spread the infection to other machines, perform destructive operations, and steal credentials.

-In this regard, Microsoft experts once again strongly recommend disabling the obsolete version of SMB on Exchange 2013/2016/2019 servers.
+In this regard, Microsoft experts strongly recommend disabling the obsolete version of SMB on Exchange 2013/2016/2019 servers.

 On this week, as part of the “Tuesday of updates” Microsoft fixed 99 bugs in its relatively products, including the sensational 0-day in Internet Explorer, but at the same time, the discontinuation of support for old products causes a very mixed reaction from users.